AbhiXverse/Solidity-journey/Day 17/Uniswap V1 Protocol.md

     - Every token is paired with ETH, not directly with other tokens
     - e.g - to trade token A for token B, you go: Token A -> ETH -> Token B

+3. Liquidity Pools(LPs) -
+    - Users can deposit both ETH and a token into a pool
+    - In return, they get LP tokens that their